twilio/twilio-webchat-react-app/seq_webchat_create_token.md

 deactivate S
 B ->> B: Receives Token and initiates Webchat
 Note right of B: Calls /V2/WebChannels to create webchat.
-Note left of B: This flow will be shown separateley.
+Note right of B: This flow will be shown separateley.
 B ->> C: User Sees Welcome message

 ```